EOP-OMB/payment-accuracy/website/pages/programs/usda-food-and-nutrition-service-fns-supplemental-nutrition-a-8824f439.md

     Failure_to_Access_Data: 7477.95
     Financial: 6469.92234
     Inability_to_Access_Data: 0.0
-    cyp3: '7477.95'
+    Overpayments_Outside_Control_Amount: '7477.95'
-    cyp4_1: Overpayments related to Supplemental Nutrition Assistance Program (SNAP) are outside of FNS' control because SNAP benefits are processed and administered by State agencies.
+    Overpayments_Outside_Control_Why: Overpayments related to Supplemental Nutrition
+      Assistance Program (SNAP) are outside of FNS' control because SNAP benefits are processed and administered by State agencies.
 FNS provides State agencies with guidance related to eligibility determinations, provides oversight and technical assistance to States, and measures and reports improper payments.
-State agencies make decisions about how to administer the program amongst various policy options, waivers, and demonstration projects;
-      directly determines eligibility for SNAP; and provides benefits to recipients.
+      State agencies make decisions about how to administer the program amongst various policy options, waivers, and demonstration projects; directly determines eligibility for SNAP; and provides benefits to recipients.
 Therefore, FNS must work with its State agency partners to measure, monitor, and address improper payments.
-  rap5: Supplemental Nutrition Assistance Program (SNAP) benefits are processed and
-    administered by State agencies, with FNS oversight.
-State policy options, organizational structures, and use of technology vary from State to State.
-FNS provides oversight and technical assistance to States in measuring and reporting improper payments.
-    Because FNS does not provide benefits directly to recipients, the Program must work through its State administering agencies to measure, monitor, and address improper payments and is not positioned to determine or control each State agency's internal controls, human capital, or information systems.
-  rap6: Food and Nutrition Service (FNS) Supplemental Nutrition Assistance Program
-    (SNAP) has not determined a tolerable rate for the program.
-  rnp3: "The Food and Nutrition Service (FNS) Supplemental Nutrition Assistance Program\
-    \ (SNAP) will conduct training to assist State agencies in identifying the specific\
-    \ corrective actions needed to address the root causes of error found in their\
-    \ States.
-FNS will also utilize its payment error report and dashboard tools to\
-    \ provide technical support to State agencies as they implement corrective actions\
-    \ to ensure the root causes being addressed are properly targeted. \n\nIn addition,\
-    \ FNS has contracted for support to help update the Keys to Payment Accuracy,\
-    \ a guidance document for State SNAP administering agencies on key strategies\
-    \ for improving payment accuracy.
-As part of the development of the update, FNS\
-    \ is focused on solutions that incorporate caseload size and administrative characteristics\
-    \ to address variations in SNAP administration across all 53 SNAP State and Territorial\
-    \ agencies. \n\nIn Fiscal Year (FY) 2024, FNS will provide third-party income\
-    \ verification services for all State SNAP agencies.
-Errors related to earned\
-    \ income regularly account for the top three causes of error nationally and within\
-    \ State agencies.
-This is expected to provide States with improved resources to\
-    \ accurately determine income for the SNAP benefit calculation.
-FNS plans to make\
-    \ an official announcement about the vendor(s) awarded the contract in October\
-    \ 2023 and then make the income verification resource available to all States\
-    \ shortly thereafter."
-  rtp1: Unknown
-  rtp4_2: Supplemental Nutrition Assistance Program (SNAP) benefits are processed
-    and administered by State agencies, with Food and Nutrition Service (FNS) oversight.
-    State policy options, organizational structures, and use of technology vary from State to State, resulting in different root causes contributing to payment errors.
-    FNS provides oversight and technical assistance to States in measuring and reporting improper payments.
-Because FNS does not provide benefits directly to recipients, the Program must work through its State administering agencies to measure, monitor, and address improper payments.
-As a result of this statutory structure, establishing a tolerable rate that would apply to each State agency has proved difficult.
   underpayments:
     Address_Location: 0.0
     Contractor_Provider_Status: 0.0